Venues

 Die Wilderin – in the Old Town.

-Very good quality at a reasonable price.
+Very good quality, prices a bit above average.
 International cuisine focusing on local products.
 Due to the tight seating it is rather noisy in there.

 As this restaurant is recommended in many “best of” lists it can be difficult to find a free table.

-Die Brennerei – Traditional at the southern edge of town
+Stiftskeller – large restaurant at the edge of the old town

 Lunch